 What locking does

-When you use Experian CreditLock to lock your Experian credit report:
+When you use Experian CreditLock to lock your Experian credit file:

 - Lenders and financial institutions you don't currently do business with can't access it.

 - Utility companies, some collection agencies, mobile service providers, landlords and others who might want to check your credit report won't be able to view it.

-- You can still access your Experian credit report, and can view it as often as needed.
+- You can still access your Experian credit file, and can view it as often as needed.

 - You'll still receive personalized, right-sized credit offers from Experian partners if you wish.

-You can unlock your Experian credit report to temporarily allow access to:
+You can unlock your Experian credit file to temporarily allow access to:

-- Lenders and financial institutions who want to view your report as part of processing your legitimate credit application with them.
+- Lenders and financial institutions who want to view your file as part of processing your legitimate credit application with them.

 - Any company, such as an insurer or employer, who requests access for a verifiable reason, such as opening a new utility account in your name.

-It's on-demand security that can come and go—instantly—to help protect your information from prying eyes and cruel intentions.
+It's on-demand security that can come and go—instantly—to help protect your credit file from prying eyes and cruel intentions.

 Credit security and identity theft 101

 When there's a chance your identity has been compromised and you've been exposed to the risk of fraud, it's important to take action to protect your credit file.
 One tool for protecting your credit is a fraud alert.

 When you ask the credit bureaus to place a fraud alert on your file, new creditors can still obtain a copy of your credit report as long as they verify that you really are the person applying for credit in your name.
-Fraud alerts can help block someone from opening new credit accounts in your name, and there is typically no charge for placing one on your credit file.
+Fraud alerts can help protect you from someone from opening new credit accounts in your name, and there is typically no charge for placing one on your credit file.
 A fraud alert usually expires after about 90 days unless you specifically ask to have it extended.

-A security freeze, sometimes known as a credit freeze, no one can access your credit report.
+A security freeze, sometimes known as a credit freeze, limits most access to your credit report.
 Because creditors typically want to review your credit report before extending credit, a freeze makes it virtually impossible for someone to open a new credit account in your name.